SamLBuck/psid-panel/README.md

 #### License
 Code in this repository is released under an MIT-style license.
 PSID data files are not included and are governed by PSID’s own licenses/terms.

+## Contact
+Maintainer: Sam Buck (Hope College)
+Email: samuellorenbuck@gmail.com
+For questions about the PSID variables, structure, or extending the panel build scripts, feel free to reach out.